TopicLadder

 Final artifact example

-Maker Project Vault/ with 00 Project Brief.md, Sources.md, Decisions.md, Practice.md, Cards.tsv, and links to the ladders used to answer the next question.
+Maker Project Vault/ with 00 Project Brief.md, Sources.md, Decisions.md, Practice.md, Cards.tsv, and links to the lessons used to answer the next question.

 Finished-state checklist